 Search engines like Google (the most popular of all) are designed to answer questions.
 When we type something into a Google search bar and hit enter, that is known as a search query that is made of keywords and search terms.
 Google searches the web at hyperspeed to find published content that best matches your search term.

 So is that good or bad for your business?
 Well, it depends on what you find on your first page of results!
 Are negative reviews at the top of your page?
-Of so, that will considerably lower your reputation score because it is altering the trustworthiness of your brand to first time buyers, clients and customers.
+That will considerably lower your reputation score because it is altering the trustworthiness of your brand to first-time buyers, clients, and customers.

 Can bad reviews be good for business?

 When new customers look at a seller’s account on a review platform, they are looking to find some sort of information that allows them to trust that your business will provide valuable, worthwhile, and worth the money kind of goods.
-Depending on your feedback rating, they will be able to establish that trust because they value the opinions of previous customers and their unbiased opinions.
+Depending on your feedback rating, they can establish that trust because they value the opinions of previous customers and their unbiased opinions.

-When a customer reviews a site, odds are they’re either experienced something amazing, or a worst case scenario.
+When a customer reviews a site, odds are they’ve either experienced something amazing or a worst-case scenario.
 Either way, how you respond to their feedback makes a huge difference.

 Getting a bad review every once in a while actually isn’t as bad as you’ve been led to believe.
 When a new customer is doing their homework on you, their main goal is to find that aspect of trust.
 If your business has all 5-stars across the board, that might actually lead someone to believe that those reviews are fake (which happens more than you’d think and is not a healthy business practice).

-The kind of negative reviews you should be wary of are the type that violate publishing and content guidelines that are often aimed to defame a business or individual out of spite.
+The kind of negative reviews you should be wary of are the type that violates publishing and content guidelines that are often aimed to defame a business or individual out of spite.